mediatechnologycenter/recommender-systems/README.md

     * idea1_timewise_sampling.py is an example for the idea1 with timewise sampling instead of random sampling
   * base_FL.py is an example for federated learning
+  * idea2.py is an example, where the corresponding user and item vector are not concatenated from the beginning but rather have some individual layers before the vectors are concatenated.

 The **results** are printed and saved in `results/{evaluation_name}`